SKEPT1K/homeation/README.md

 ## Creating Modules
 ### Module Description
 The goal of homeation was to provide a framework in which developers can create modules to interface with their favorite hardware.
-Modules should contain a singular model for interacting with a specific piece of hardware, a properlly formated `package.json` and optionally, custom views.
-See the section below for a full list.
+Modules should contain a singular model for interacting with a specific piece of hardware, a properly formated `package.json` and custom views.

 ### Components of a Module
 Below is how modules should be structured.